fcaporuscio/informer/README.md

 - **chucknorris**: Chuck Norris facts
 - **date**: display the time -- either your current time or from another timezone
 - **garfield**: display the daily Garfield comic strip
-- **quote**: displays a text and optional subtext.
-It can also ranomly select a quote from a pre-defined list
 - **rss**: displays RSS feed entries
 - **lobsters**: displays RSS feed entries given a Lobsters tag
 - **openmeteo**: displays basic weather details (fetches more than currently displayed).
 This widget needs some love!